softworkz/emby-wiki/Sync.md

 All library items are eligible for sync and clients should not artificially filter them.
 Instead, simply check the **SupportsSync** property to determine if an item supports syncing.
 You will need to include **SyncInfo** as part of your requested fields in order to make this property available.

+## Sync Dialog

+This will discuss the menu that should be presented after a user has chosen to sync something.

+Note: If using our api libraries, simply call SyncHelper.GetSyncOptions and it will return a list of all the choices that should be presented based on what the user has selected.

+* Name - Display only if multiple items have been selected.
+If a single item or category, omit and the server will automatically assign a name.

 ## Creating Sync Jobs

 To create the sync job, send a Post to /Sync/Jobs.
 A complete example is available in our ApiClient libraries.
 See CreateSyncJob.